GraystoneSecurity/zoey-build/README.md

 ## Getting Started

 Zoey is written in the python 2.7.5 language and developed in Centos 7.0.
 Zoey can take advantage of several APIs, each of which can be installed as a seperate modules.
+For manual installation, see MODULES.txt
+Future automated installations will call module_installer.py